 Think you may be a Type Six?
 Take an Enneagram test to find out for sure!

-What is Enneagram 6 and What Makes Them Tick?
+What Makes Enneagram 6 Tick?

 Type 6s are named "The Skeptic Loyalists" because, of all the nine Enneagram types, Sixes are the most loyal and dependable.
 They are strongly committed to their beliefs, values, systems, and relationships—sometimes to a fault.
 They'll "go down with the ship" and stay true to their commitments despite adversity or doubt.

-Of course, not all the Enneagram 6s follow the “status quo."
-Some Enneagram 6 individuals are rebellious, anti-authoritarian, and even revolutionary.
 However, they'll always fight for their beliefs and defend their community or family more fiercely than they defend themselves.

 In addition, Enneagram 6 personalities are extremely logical types.
 They're often trapped in a pattern of excessive thinking, strategizing, and planning for future events to protect themselves from harm.
 This constant "worst-case scenario" mindset makes the stereotypical "survivalist" image.